 Click to see our Calgary Spring Clean Up pricing!

-Spring is just around the corner, but don't break out the lawn chairs just yet!
+If spring is just around the corner, don't break out the lawn chairs just yet!
 It is best to stay off the grass while the lawn thaws out in the early spring to prevent damage to the grass.
 Once the snow has melted and the ground has thawed out you're in the clear!

 Rain water gauges can help you save on watering costs!
 By tracking the amount of water your lawn receives each week you can a) avoid watering when it is not necessary and b) insure that your lawn is always receiving the proper 1-1.5" of water it needs each week.
 Just be sure to dump out the gauge at the end of each week!

 Don't stop watering your lawn!
 It is a common misconception that once fall hits it is time to retire the sprinkler.
 Your lawn needs water to keep it healthy until the ground freezes.
 We typically recommend keeping up with the watering until the daily low temperature starts going below 0.
 If you have an underground sprinkler system remember to get it blown-out before the ground finishes freezing!